miladra/linear-tree-model/README.md

 http://localhost:8080/swagger-ui.html

 ### Tests
-The strategy used for the tests was that of integration tests, using the [RestTemplate](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html)
+The strategy used for the tests is integration tests, using the [RestTemplate](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html)

 ##### To run tests
-Config Database in application.properties and run test methods in ApiTreeNodeTest
+Config Database in application.properties and you can run test methods in ApiTreeNodeTest

 ### Run app with docker-compose